 - Fitness centers: Do you need to have quick access to the gym?
 Apartment buildings are increasingly offering gyms as an amenity, so you might want to take advantage of this.

-Searching for the perfect apartment is no easy feat.
+Searching for the perfect college apartment to live off-campus is no easy feat.
 But, if you follow the steps below, you’ll find a great place faster than you might think.

 Furthermore, one of the most important rules in apartment-hunting is considering multiple options.
 So, make sure you check out a few places before making a final decision.
-This way, you’ll get to know the market better and get the best possible deal.
+This way, you’ll get to know the market better and get the best possible deal for living off-campus.

 While you can find an apartment at any time of year, you’re much more likely to get a better deal on rent and to tick all the boxes on your college apartment checklist if you start your search early.
 To get the best possible price for your future apartment, begin your search at least 60 days prior to your move-in date.
 Also, note that Google Search data shows that May, June and July are peak months for renting — which means you’ll have more competition and prices will be higher during this period.

 Once you find an apartment that fits your budget and your needs, it’s time to see it in person.
-When you arrive, ask your guide about the history of the property, the neighborhood and the neighbors.
+When you arrive to where you want to live off-campus, ask your guide about the history of the property, the neighborhood and the neighbors.

 Then, during your walkthrough, make sure everything is in working order.
-Thoroughly inspecting the apartment will ensure that you get what you’re paying for and that you’re not moving into a place that will need extra work after you move in.
+Thoroughly inspecting the apartment will ensure that you get what you’re paying for and that you’re not moving into a place that will need extra work after you start living off-campus.
+If you notice anything that isn’t a deal breaker and you might want to work on later on, mentally add the necessary items to your college apartment essentials list.
 In particular:

 - Examine the walls and floors to see if they have any cracks, holes or leaks.
 If you find any, take note of or photograph them so you can let the landlord know they were there prior to your occupancy.